 1. Remove the protector caps and plugs.
 Wipe the seats and threaded surfaces with a clean cloth to remove any possible foreign matter.

 Clean and Lubricate Couplings

-- 2. Thoroughly lubricate the threads, o-rings, diaphragms and all internal coupling surfaces with polyolester refrigerant oil.
-Oil packets are included with the line sets. - 3.
-Position the fittings on the correct connections on the compressor unit and ice machine.
+- 2. Thoroughly lubricate the threads, o-rings, diaphragms and all internal coupling surfaces with polyolester refrigerant oil. - 3.
+Position the fittings on the correct connections on the condenser and ice machine.

 Final Connections: